PierrickI3/SocialHub/README.md

     * Or you can directly hardcode those values in the code inside the `config` region of the `index.js` file
 * Run `npm start` to start the service
 * Run `ngrok http 8000` to expose your service
 * Configure a new webhook in your Smooch app pointing to your publically-exposed service endpoint followed by `/messages` (e.g. `https://fa0291e0.ngrok.io/messages`).
-The webhook should be configured with the `AppUser messages` and `User typing` triggers (other triggers are not currently used)
+The webhook should be configured with the `AppUser messages` and `User typing` triggers (other triggers are not currently used. ([all triggers are documented here](https://docs.smooch.io/rest/#webhooks)))
 * Send a message via the channel monitored by Smooch (e.g. Facebook Messenger).
 This should create chat conversations in PureCloud.
 Make sure you go `On Queue` to receive these chats.

 ### Deploy to Heroku